RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Check out GSK’s grad schemes if this sounds like your thing.

-How much do you get paid in a business graduate scheme?
+How much do you get paid on a business graduate scheme?

 It’s important to note that this will vary depending on your company and your location.
 You can expect to have a salary on the higher end of the average if you are based in London to help support your living expenses.